tanveery/recaptcha-net/README.md

 </ul>
 <p><strong>Note:</strong> Before running these samples, please ensure that the site key and secret key are set in the web.config (.NET Framework) or appsettings.json (.NET Core) file.</p>
 <h2>Tooling</h2>
-<p>The current version of the repo is created using <a href="https://visualstudio.microsoft.com/vs/community/" target="_blank">Microsoft Visual Studio 2019 Community Edition</a> with <a href="https://dotnet.microsoft.com/download/dotnet-framework/net45" target="_blank">.NET Framework 4.5</a> and <a href="https://dotnet.microsoft.com/download/dotnet-core/3.1" target="_blank">.NET Core 3.1</a> as compilation targets.
+<p>The current version of the repo is created using <a href="https://visualstudio.microsoft.com/vs/community/">Microsoft Visual Studio 2019 Community Edition</a> with <a href="https://dotnet.microsoft.com/download/dotnet-framework/net45" target="_blank">.NET Framework 4.5</a> and <a href="https://dotnet.microsoft.com/download/dotnet-core/3.1">.NET Core 3.1</a> as compilation targets.
 <h2>Issues</h2>
 If you find a bug in the library or you have an idea about a new feature, please try to search in the existing list of <a href="https://github.com/tanveery/recaptcha-net/issues">issues</a>.
 If the bug or idea is not listed and addressed there, please <a href="https://github.com/tanveery/recaptcha-net/issues/new">open a new issue</a>.